 according as He did choose us in himself before the sowing [#G2602, Liddel] of the world.
 Eph 1:4 literal

-Then will say the king to those out from his right, Come, those being praised of my Father, possess the kingdom prepared for you from sowing of world.
+Then will say the king to those out from his right, Come, those being praised of my Father, possess the kingdom [or queen] prepared for you from sowing/founding of the world.
 Matt.
-25:34 literal
+25:34 RBT

-I will open in parables the mouth of myself; I will spit [#G2044] hidden ones from sowing of world.”
-Matt 13:35 literal
+I will open in parables the mouth of myself; I will spit [#G2044] hidden-ones from the sowing of the world.”
+Matt 13:35 RBT

-And will worship him the whole dwelling on the earth of whom the name [singular] of them has not been written in the book of zoe-life of the Lamb—the one having been slaughtered from sowing of world… Rev. 13:8 literal
+And will worship him the whole dwelling on the earth of whom the name [singular] of them has not been written in the book of zoe-life of the Lamb—the one having been slaughtered from sowing of the world… Rev. 13:8 RBT

 For those whom he foreknew, he also predetermined, conformed to the image of His Son, into his being the firstborn in many brothers.
 Rom.
-8:29 literal
+8:29 RBT

 Read that line again from Ecclesiastes 1:11.
 The first and the last are in the plural: